John Rechy

 John Francisco Rechy (born March 10, 1931) is a Mexican-American novelist and essayist.
-His novels, are written extensively about gay culture in Los Angeles and wider America, among other subject matter.
+His novels are written extensively about gay culture in Los Angeles and wider America, among other subject matter.
 City of Night, his debut novel published in 1963, was a best seller.
 Drawing on his own background, he has contributed to Mexican-American literature, notably with his novel The Miraculous Day of Amalia Gomez, which has been taught in several Chicano studies courses throughout the United States.
 But, even after the success of his first novel, he still worked as a prostitute, teaching during the day, and hustling at night.
 He worked as a prostitute into his forties while also teaching at UCLA.
-Through the 1970's and 1980's he dealt with personal drug use, as well as the AIDS crisis, which killed many of his friends.
+Through the 1970s and 1980s he dealt with personal drug use, as well as the AIDS crisis, which killed many of his friends.

 Early life

 Rechy was born Juan Francisco Flores Rechy March 10, 1931, in El Paso, Texas.
 He was the youngest of five children born to Guadalupe (née Flores) and Roberto Sixto Rechy.
 Both of Rechy's parents were natives of Mexico; his father was of Scottish lineage.

 He earned a B.A. in English from Texas Western College (now University of Texas at El Paso), where he served as editor of the college newspaper.

 Following graduation from college, Rechy enlisted in the U.S. Army.
 He was granted early release from the Army to enroll as a graduate student at Columbia University.
 He applied for admission to a creative writing class taught by novelist Pearl S. Buck by submitting an unpublished draft of a novel he had written titled Pablo!
 While his application to Buck's class was not accepted, Rechy was admitted into the writing classes of Hiram Haydn, a senior editor at Random House, at the New School for Social Research.

 The Cooper Do-nuts Riot happened in 1959 in Los Angeles, when the lesbians, gay men, transgender people, and drag queens who hung out at Cooper Do-nuts and who were frequently harassed by the LAPD fought back after police arrested three people, including Rechy.
 Patrons began pelting the police with donuts and coffee cups.
 The LAPD called for back-up and arrested a number of rioters.
 Rechy and the other two original detainees were able to escape.
 He later wrote about it in City of Night.